Modify Variables In Go Binary During Build

 I hope you found this interesting, I found it very useful when I learned this.

 Are you using ldflags already, if so, for what?
 And what are the use cases you can think of?
-I would love to hear from you regarding your thoughts about these flags.
+I would love to hear from you regarding your thoughts about these flags on any of my social media.